manassaloi/manassaloi.github.io/usesthis.md

 + [Dolphy Exercise Spinning Bike](https://www.amazon.in/Dolphy-Exercise-Spinning-Indoor-Cycling/dp/B07WP5FHXB/): Not using this as much as I would have liked.

 + [Fitlastics Resistance Loop Bands](https://www.amazon.in/Fitlastics-Resistance-Pilates-Fitness-Workouts/dp/B07XTCPHTM/): These are very good for warming up.
 You can even use them as replacement for weights.
+I have all the bands from Fitlastic.

 + [Wrist Wrap Gloves](https://www.amazon.in/Xtrim-Macho-Leather-Workout-Gloves/dp/B01N6Y6Z4N/): Highly recommend this one.

 + [Push-up Bars](https://www.amazon.in/GOCART-Push-up-Bars-Comfortable-Non-Slip/dp/B07FP14HQ1/): Like my bike, this is something which is mostly lying unused.
 Should not have bought them.

 + [Wooden Indian Mugdar](https://www.amazon.in/gp/product/B07QLM95W3/): Trying to use this and my kettlebells more.

++ [Squat Wedge](https://www.amazon.in/gp/product/B0C7MK4NN2/): Professional Squat Ramp for Weightlifting and Fitness by Yokefit.

++ [Ankle Strap](https://www.amazon.in/gp/product/B09NPWT6R6/): Ankle Strap for Cable Machine by Sportneer.

++ [Aerobics Stepper](https://www.amazon.in/gp/product/B089SNPGMS/): Fitness Stepper by Lifelong.

++ [Barbell Pad for Weight Lifting](https://www.amazon.in/gp/product/B0BNBS8KPQ/): Extra Cushion Squat Pad for Gym.

++ [Boldfit Fabric Resistance Band](https://www.amazon.in/gp/product/B092ZXF779/): Resistance Band for leg/glute workouts.

 ### Wellness